buildpacks/docs/content/community.md

 | [`lifecycle`][lifecycle] | Go, Docker             | Executables that implement the main [specifications][spec] and are used by [platforms][platforms] such as `pack`.
 | [`docs`][docs]           | Hugo, HTML, JavaScript | Main website and documentation.

-> Dependending our your depth of understading or desires some components may be more ideal than others.
+> Depending our your depth of understanding or desires some components may be more ideal than others.

 [talks]: /docs/#talks
 [tutorials]: /docs/#tutorials